Chart Color Schemes

 Aberdare is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Aberdare, as per the latest Census evaluation, houses accounted for 80.1% of dwellings, with the remaining 19.9% comprising semi-detached homes, apartments, and other dwelling types.
-In contrast, Non-Metro NSW had 90.9% houses and 9.0% other dwellings.
-Home ownership in Aberdare stood at 30.2%, with mortgaged dwellings at 34.5% and rented ones at 35.3%.
+In Aberdare, as per the latest Census, 80.1% of dwellings were houses with the remaining 19.9% comprising semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
+Home ownership in Aberdare stood at 30.2%, with mortgaged properties at 34.5% and rented ones at 35.3%.
 The median monthly mortgage repayment was $1,421, lower than Non-Metro NSW's average of $1,733.
 The median weekly rent in Aberdare was $303, compared to Non-Metro NSW's $340.
 Nationally, Aberdare's mortgage repayments were significantly lower at $1,421 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing